 Read next: 10 Days In Italy Itinerary

-Begin your 2 weeks in Italy Itinerary by flying into Naples
+Begin Your 2 Weeks in Italy Itinerary by Flying into Naples

 Getting Around During Your 2 Weeks In Italy Itinerary

 The first is by using public transportation during your trip.
 Italy has some amazing high-speed trains that can get you from city to city quickly and easily.

 Read more: Pros And Cons Of Renting A Car In Italy

-Day 1-2: Naples
+Days 1-2: Naples

 Noteworthy Things To Do In Naples: